-Name (first and last) 1301 or 0042(Class day/time) Date
+Name (first and last)

 ESSAYS

 ATTENTION: ALL ESSAYS MUST BE TURNED IN OR A STUDENT WILL BE DROPPED FROM THE COURSE!

 Planning (Outline): For each essay, a student will be asked to turn in a thesis statement and a topic outline in English 1301.
 Topic outline examples can be found in the textbook page 47 and in the handbook page 21.
 These steps in the writing process enable the student to gather ideas and organize ideas for writing.
 The instructor can then provide appropriate feedback for the student before the student begins writing a rough draft of the essay.